 Peanut butter is safe for dogs, as long as it doesn’t have xylitol sweetener in it.
 Dogs can safely eat peanut butter granola bars.

 Watch out for the fiber and sugar content of the granola bars.
 If your dog eats too much fiber, they might have a bit of diarrhea.
 Call your veterinarian if your dog becomes lethargic or can’t keep any food down.

 Too much sugar is more of a long-term problem.
-Your dog won’t exhibit bad affects from eating too much sugar right away.
+Your dog won’t exhibit bad effects from eating too much sugar right away.
 It will show up slowly over time as weight gain, heart disease, or diabetes.

 Best Dog Granola Bars